Is breast cancer a feminist issue?

 Hester Hill Schnipper, LICSW, OSW-C Program Manager, Oncology Social Work, Emeritus

-Most certainly, we all wish (how I wish!) that we had both a prevention and a cure for breast cancer.
+Most certainly, we all wish that we had both prevention and a cure for breast cancer.
 We don't.
-Over the decades of my career, however, I have witnessed enormous progress in treatment and a slow but steady decline in mortality from this disease.
-I know there has been huge improvement in treating side effects from chemotherapy and radiation.
+Over the forty years of my career, however, I have witnessed enormous progress in treatment and a slow, but steady, decline in mortality from this disease.
+I know that there has been huge improvement in treating side effects from chemotherapy and radiation.
 I remember when we routinely gave our patients little plastic buckets as they left the treatment area, knowing they would be vomiting before they reached home.
-Most people undergoing chemotherapy now never vomit (and, yes, I have had chemo twice and certainly felt rotten for too many days, but never needed the little bucket).
+Most people undergoing chemotherapy now never vomit, and may rarely have days of nausea or lack of appetite.

-Curing cancer turns out to be an incredibly difficult problem, and we are fortunate that so many smart women and men are spending their lives in labs and in clinics trying to understand and solve the puzzles.
-It pains me to read the periodic headlines announcing "Cure Found for Cancer."
-Hopes are raised, then dashed again as more information and experience become available.
-The reality is that progress is made in tiny little steps, each building on what has come before.
-All of us stand on the shoulders of all the men and women who have participated in clinical trials and made possible the progress that we have made.
+Curing cancer turns out to be an incredibly difficult problem, and we are fortunate that so many smart women and men are spending their lives in labs trying to understand and solve the puzzles.
+It pains me to read the periodic headlines announcing "Cure found for cancer."
+Hopes are raised, and then dashed again, as more information and experience become available.
+Progress is made in tiny little steps, each building on what has come before.
+All of us stand on the shoulders of all the people who have participated in clinical trials and made possible the progress that we have made.

 There is plenty to be angry about.
 Nothing will be good enough until everyone diagnosed with cancer can be promised a cure.
 Even better, maybe someday we will know how to prevent cancer.
 In the meantime, let us support one another with kindness and empathy.